rustamagasanov/mrm/README.md

-Use this tool carefully and check tags twice before removing anything from registry.
+Use this tool carefully and check tag twice before removing it from registry.